vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

 ## Overview

-Whether you would like to create or not create an account on Visual Paradigm, this section will show the steps to create a new diagram for free for both cases.
+In this section, we will guide you through the process of creating a new diagram on Visual Paradigm Online with options to create or not create an account.
+Both options have the ability to save diagrams on Visual Paradigm Online, though creating an account allows you to work on your diagrams across different devices.
+We suggest creating an account to safely store your diagrams without the risk of losing unsaved diagrams.

 1. **Go** to the Visual Paradigm Online website.